 Here’s an example of what your PERT chart should look like:

 Here is a breakdown of common terminology you may include in your PERT chart and the definition for each:

 Nodes: Nodes represent project events.
 These events are the large components that make up your project.
 For example, when launching a website design, a node might represent a new logo design.

 Tasks: Your tasks are what need to be completed in order for your nodes to be implemented.
 For example, a task might represent designing three logo mockups.

 Dependencies: A dependency is when a task is connected to another task.
 These tasks rely on one another and one cannot be completed without the other.

 Dependencies without resources: A dependency without resources is one that, while connected to another, doesn’t have tangible tasks that need to be completed.
 For example, while a product launch and landing page might be correlated, no one task is connected to each.

 PERT charts can be created using a variety of tools, including project management software.
-Tools can help you properly plan, visualize, and set up task dependencies and reminders in order to track project progress and easily spot bottlenecks.Read: 3 ways to visualize a project plan: Timelines, calendars, and boards
+Tools can help you properly plan, visualize, and set up task dependencies and reminders in order to track project progress and easily spot bottlenecks.Read: 3 Visual Project Management Layouts (and How to Use Them)

 Project managers use PERT charts to evaluate and complete a given project.
 But with so many other methods to choose from, how does a PERT diagram compare?